RAN3D/spray-wrtc/README.md

   if (state==='disconnect') {console.log('I am disconnected');};
 });

-// #B emmited when the membership protocol receives a message.
+// #B emitted when the membership protocol receives a message.
 It requires that
 // the message carries a 'protocol' property.
 For instance, Spray handles the
 // event 'spray-receive'.
 The arguments are the socket from which the message is
 // received, and the message itself.